The integrated partners setup guide explains how to connect AppsFlyer to your integrated partners enabling attribution recording and postbacks.

 To give specific ad network team members permissions to manage your app.
 The ad network admin has access by default.
 Before you can add ad network team members, contact the ad network to get the team members emails

 - Get the emails addresses of ad network team members

 - Verify with the ad network that the emails are correct

 - Enter the email of the ad network team member

 - Repeat the process to add more team members if you need to

-Once you give access to ad network team members, decide what permissions you want to grant them.
+Once you enable permissions for the ad network, decide what permissions you want to grant it and its team members.